QihaoTom/JackMa/README.md

 # JackMa
-> Jack Ma, also known as Ma yun also comes from my hometown, Hangzhou which is one of the most phenomenal cities in the world
+> Jack Ma, also known as Ma yun, comes from my hometown, Hangzhou which is one of the most phenomenal cities in the world
 *